enkidevs/curriculum/Web/HTML/web-introduction/css-defined.md

 ---
 ## Quiz

-headline: How well do you know the basics of CSS?
+### How well do you know the basics of CSS?

-question: |
-What does CSS provide in a web page?
+What does CSS provide on a web page?

-Answers:
+???

-- Styling for such content as text, images, & links.
+* Styling for such content as text, images, & links.
-- Content such as text, images, & links.
+* Content such as text, images, & links.
-- Interactive elements of the page
+* Interactive elements of the page
-- Web hosting
+* Web hosting